Aisa Black Agaba

-Aisa Black Agaba is a Ugandan politician and legislator.
-She represents the people of Bugangaizi east in Kibale district as constituency representative (MP) in the parliament of Uganda.
+Agaba Aisa Black is a Ugandan politician and legislator.
+She represents the people of Bugangaizi East in Kakumiro District as constituency representative (MP) in the parliament of Uganda.

 Background

 Agaba is a member of the National Resistance Movement (NRM) a party under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.
 She defeated the former MP Twinamatsiko Onesmus in the NRM primary elections and in the 2021 Uganda general elections.

 Career

-In the parliament of Uganda, Agaba serves on the committee on physical infrastructure.
+In the parliament of Uganda, Agaba serves on two committees that is on physical infrastructure and on national economy.